GLASS BOTTLE MARKS ~ HOME PAGE

 On this site are a number of individual web pages with basic information on some of the glass factories that operated in the United States.
 To read any of the glass company profiles I’ve posted (so far) on the Glass Bottle Marks site, and other articles pertaining to glass, please look along the right-hand sidebar of any page (on a computer screen) or at the bottom of the page (on mobile devices) for the menu of “Glass-Related Articles”, and click on any link in that list.
 I hope to post more articles and add more information as time and energy permits!

-If you have additional information, please contact me (at the email address listed at the very bottom of any page on this site) as I’m continually looking for the most accurate data available on these companies.
+If you have additional information, please contact me (at the email address listed on the Contact Information page on this site) as I’m continually looking for the most accurate data available on these companies.
 Sources of some of the information is included after each entry if I have it available.
 I’d appreciate any additions, corrections, or suggestions you may have!

 ADVERTISEMENT